-The Association was established to provide protection in the unlikely event that your life, annuity or health insurance company becomes financially unable to meet its obligations and is taken over by its Insurance Department.
-If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Wyoming law, with funding from assessments paid by other insurance companies.
+The Association was established to provide protection in the unlikely event that your life, annuity or health insurance company or health maintenance organization becomes financially unable to meet its obligations and is taken over by its Insurance Department.
+If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Wyoming law, with funding from assessments paid by other insurance companies and health maintenance organizations.

-- Life Insurance
+- \ Life Insurance

 - \$300,000 in death benefits

 - \$100,000 in cash surrender or withdrawal values

-- Health Insurance
+- \ Health Insurance

-- \$300,000 in hospital, medical and surgical insurance benefits or major medical insurance
+- \$300,000 in health benefit plan benefits

 - \$300,000 in disability insurance benefits

 - \$300,000 in disability income insurance

 - \$300,000 in long-term care insurance benefits

 - \$100,000 in other types of health insurance benefits

-- Annuities
+- \ Annuities

-- \$250,000 in withdrawal and cash values
+- \$250,000 in present value of benefits including net withdrawal and cash values